Cooking for one doesn’t require a fully stocked kitchen.

 - Spatula

-- Ladle (optional but useful)
+- Ladle (optional)

 No need for anything fancy here — just a few reliable tools.